National Quality Month Statistical Symposium

 Friday, October 4

 Directions to Penn State Great Valley

-The cost of this event is $40, which includes a continental breakfast and box lunch.
+The cost of this event is $35, which includes a continental breakfast.

-In celebration of National Quality Month, the Philadelphia Section of ASQ and the Engineering Division of Penn State Great Valley will once again sponsor a symposium on statistical methods useful to quality practitioners.
-The theme is “Harnessing Statistics for Quality Improvement.”
-The goal is to give attendees some useful facts and tools that can translate readily into practice.
+In celebration of National Quality Month, the Philadelphia Section of ASQ and the Engineering Division of Penn State Great Valley will once again sponsor a symposium on statistical methods useful to quality practitioners This year's program will be held Friday, October 4, from 8:30 am to 1:00 pm in the Main Building at Penn State Great Valley.

 The keynote speaker, Ronald D. Snee, Ph.D., principal, Snee Associates, LLC, will present "Enhancing Big Data Projects through Statistical Engineering."
 Snee shows that several pitfalls of common approaches to big data projects can be overcome using statistical engineering principles.